Emmotes/ic_spoilers/docs/season_3.md

 <br />

 **Centipede Net** (Guess)
-> - Spurt increases the damage of adjacent Champions by 100%.
+> Spurt increases the damage of adjacent Champions by `$amount%`.
-> - Spurt Increases the damage of Champions within two slots by 100%.
 >
+> While in Spirit form:
-> While Spurt is a spirit, this effect is increased by 2% for each second of Ultimate cooldown that Spurt has, stacking multiplicatively.
+> - This effect is increased by 2% for each second of Ultimate cooldown that Spurt has, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>